sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 There is also a `shared_secret` that must be same in `reva.toml` file and Nextcloud database.
 This secret use to reva can authenticate the requests from Nextcloud.

 Set a shared secret that matches the one you configured in the TOML file of your main revad instance.
+A reference TOML file is available [here](/docs/technical-documentation/iop/example-of-toml-file/).

 Make sure that `revaSharedSecret` in there matches the `shared_secret` entry in the following sections of your `revad.toml` file: